nicolo-tellini/LICO/README.md

   ```
 the steps to follow will be printed on the shell.

-Be nice, say "Hi" to your BOT, it is going to help you.
+Be nice, say " Hi! " to your BOT, it is going to help you.

 ## Configure CRON
 *cron* needs to know how frequently you want to run ```monitor.sh```.